What's The Best Paint For Skirting Boards?

 Eggshell Paint Finish

-If you choose an eggshell finish, you'll end up with a matt finish with very little to no sheen whatsoever.
+If you choose an eggshell paint for the skirting boards, you'll end up with a matt finish with very little to no sheen whatsoever.

-Eggshell paint is generally used on larger surfaces but is becoming popular as a finish for skirting boards (especially within shabby chic interiors).
+Eggshell paint is generally used on larger surfaces but is becoming popular as a skirting paint (especially within shabby chic interiors).